AbdulhadiAlaraj/SarcasmViz/README.md

 streamlit run app.py
 ```
 ## Application Structure
-- app.py: The main Streamlit application script.
+- **SarcasmViz.py:** The main Streamlit application script.
-- SarcasmAraBERT: The directory containing the trained TensorFlow model (AraBERT).
+- **SarcasmAraBERT:** The directory containing the trained TensorFlow model (AraBERT).
-- *.pkl: Pickle files for the trained classical machine learning models.
+- ***.pkl:** Pickle files for the trained classical machine learning models.
-##Functionality
+## Functionality
-- Model Loading: The TensorFlow model and Pickle models are loaded using Streamlit's caching to improve performance.
+- **Model Loading:** The TensorFlow model and Pickle models are loaded using Streamlit's caching to improve performance.
-- Text Input: Users can input Arabic text into the application, which is then processed and analyzed by both the AraBERT model and classical ML models.
+- **Text Input:** Users can input Arabic text into the application, which is then processed and analyzed by both the AraBERT model and classical ML models.

 ## Sarcasm Prediction and Visualization:

 Each model predicts whether the text is sarcastic or not, along with a confidence score.
-The results are visualized using Plotly charts - bar charts for comparative analysis and gauge charts for individual model confidence.
+The results are visualized using Plotly bar charts for comparative analysis.

-Display Results: The application displays the prediction results in a tabular format for easy comparison.
+**Display Results:** The application displays the prediction results in a tabular format for easy comparison.